rcos/rcos-handbook/docs/grading/attendance.md

 Unexcused absences beyond those allowed will impact your grade.
 We understand that there are occasional conflicts that require you to be absent from an RCOS meeting without a formal excuse.
-Please see a coordinator or faculty member prior to any conflicts to make arrangements.
+Please see a Coordinator or Faculty Advisor prior to any conflicts to make arrangements.

 ## Bonus Sessions
 Unexcused absences can be made up by attending bonus sessions.
 Bonus sessions can be fulfilled by attending any of the following events: